pavkam/DeHL/README.md

 It is not my intention to make any significant changes to the library, but it may get tweaked to meet my needs.

+## Documentation

+The source code is fully documented using XMLDoc.
+In the Delphi IDE hover the mouse over an identifier to get a full description.

 ## License

 Licensed under the BSD License -- see [LICENSE.txt](LICENSE.txt).
 The original library is copyright (c) 2008-2010, Ciobanu Alexandru.